molloy-lab/TREE-QMC/README.md

 Tutorials
 --------
-Check out the [tutorial for gene trees](tutorial/gene-trees/README.md) and the [tutorial for character matrices](tutorial/characters/README.md).
+Check out the [tutorial for gene trees](tutorial/gene-trees/README.md), the [tutorial for character matrices](tutorial/characters/README.md), and the [tutorial for tree of blobs](tutorial/tree-of-blob/README.md).

 Acknowledgements
 ----------------